Back to Home

 Decision Why

 FIFO disposition What most users will use.
-Also easiest to expand from if we add disposition selection later.
+Easiest to expand from if we add disposition selection later.

-PDF + CSV (not just one) Serve the 80% who want simple AND the 20% who want control.
-Classic "default + escape hatch" pattern.
+PDF + CSV Serve the majority who want simple and the minority who want control.
+Default plus escape hatch.

 Educational framing Users shouldn't need to Google tax terminology.
 Explain what documents mean and when they're needed.